enfiskutensykkel/ssd-gpu-dma/README.md

 ### Disable IOMMU ###
-If you are _not_ using Dolphin software, you need to explicitly disable IOMMU as IOMMU support for peer-to-peer on Linux is a bit flaky at the moment.
-If you are using SmartIO however, the Dolphin  driver stack will handle this for you and it is not required to disable the IOMMU.
-I would in fact recommend you leaving the IOMMU _on_ for protecting memory from rogue writes.
+If you are using CUDA or implementing support for your own custom devices, you need to explicitly disable IOMMU as IOMMU support for peer-to-peer on Linux is a bit flaky at the moment.
+If you are not relying on peer-to-peer, I would in fact recommend you leaving the IOMMU _on_ for protecting memory from rogue writes.

 To check if the IOMMU is on, you can do the following:
 ```